SQream/sqream_docs/sqream_studio_5.4.3/executing_statements_and_running_queries_from_the_editor.rst

 Clicking **Run Optimizer** adds a tab to the Statement panel showing the optimized results of the selected object.

-For more information, see `Optimization and Best Practices <https://docs.sqream.com/en/v2020.3.2/guides/operations/optimization_best_practices.html>`_.
+For more information, see `Optimization and Best Practices <https://docs.sqream.com/en/v2020.3.2/operational_guides/optimization_best_practices.html>`_.

 Executing Pre-Defined Queries from the System Queries Panel
 ---------------
 The **System Queries** panel lets you execute predefined queries and includes the following system query types:

-* **Catalog queries** - used for analyzing table compression rates, users and permissions, etc.
+* **Catalog queries** - Used for analyzing table compression rates, users and permissions, etc.

 	::

-* **Admin queries** - queries related to available  (describe the functionality in a general way).
-Queries useful for SQream database management.
+* **Admin queries** - Queries useful for SQream database management.

 Clicking an item pastes the query into the Statement pane, and you can undo a previous operation by pressing **Ctrl + Z**.